-The mold of Neo-Advaita, in particular, seems to freeze many seekers into stage 2 through a dynamic of neverending compulsive self-enquiry.
-They deconstructed their reality and through a form of new spiritualized ego they tend to compulsively reject all forms and objects that present themselves to their new found awareness.
+The mold of Neo-Advaita, in particular, seems to freeze many seekers into stage 2 through a dynamic of neverending compulsive self-inquiry.
+They deconstructed their reality and through a form of new spiritualized ego, they tend to compulsively reject all forms and objects that present themselves to their newfound awareness.
 It is just another form of inverted duality and an exclusive expression of consciousness.
-Exclusive because the all inclusive heart is still not included.
+Exclusive because the all-inclusive heart is still not included.

 And at a third level, he saw once again mountains were mountains and rivers were rivers.

-The world of forms and objects have dissolved, the self has acknowledged its essential nature as pure Presence, the time of rebirth has come.
+The world of forms and objects has dissolved, the self has acknowledged its essential nature as pure Presence, and the time of rebirth has come.

 Strong from its “self-awareness” in the substance, Presence embraces the world of forms once again and it is now an embrace of love with the substance.
 Mountains are mountains again.
 Body, emotions, and thoughts are “impregnated” by Presence, and the “little things of life” re-emerge in a newborn awareness.
 The VISION is now connected to THE HEART, humanity is embraced in its beauty, limitations, imperfections, and fragility.
 Presence knows itself as the source of all, pure knowing, pure experiencing, and the known, the experienced is not separated from it, it is essentially Love meeting Love.